The Tin Man struck for a second time in a QIPCO British Champions Series contest at Ascot when landing the Diamond Jubilee Stakes.

 “It will be a toss-up (next) between the July Cup and the Lennox.
 Ryan is rather in favour of the July Cup, which is quite surprising as he would be on Caravaggio in that.”

-Dean Ivory, trainer of fourth-placed Librisa Breeze, said: “He has been off for a while – he hadn’t had a run this year – so I’m absolutely delighted with him.
+Dean Ivoryxtawefwawtdrtudcysqvctxsavqbtasftc, trainer of fourth-placed Librisa Breeze, said: “He has been off for a while – he hadn’t had a run this year – so I’m absolutely delighted with him.
 We haven’t thought beyond today.”